willmeierart/CWUE/notepad.md

   [] start using google tools to be checking:
     [] pagespeed
     [] seo indexing
-  [] go thru wireframes and gcms and make sure model is correct
+  [x] go thru wireframes and gcms and make sure model is correct [] set up error boundaries for apollo (and maps, anything else that causes hard crash)

 [] locations
   [x] every route needs to render SSR without errors - no 404 on any route or incomplete route (all route back to init flow)